influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 Each Parquet file represents a partition.
 By default, InfluxDB partitions measurements (tables) by day, but you can [customize the partitioning strategy](/influxdb/cloud-dedicated/admin/custom-partitions/).
+Data in each Parquet file is sorted, encoded, and compressed.

 ##### Object store scaling strategies